-Jost Van Dyke is the smallest of the four main islands of the British Virgin Islands, measuring roughly three square miles.
+Jost Van Dyke is the smallest of the four main islands of the British Virgin Islands at about three square miles.
 It rests in the northern portion of the archipelago of the Virgin Islands.
 Jost Van Dyke lies about five miles to the northwest of Tortola and five miles to the north of Saint John.
-The island of Jost Van Dyke was named after a noted Dutch Pirate, Joost van Dyk.
+The island of Jost Van Dyke was named after a noted Dutch privateer, Joost van Dyk.

-The climate in Jost Van Dyke is subtropical and regulated by cool trade winds.
-The trade winds prevent the island from becoming overly temperate.
-Therefore, the weather in Jost Van Dyke varies very little from month to month.
+The climate in Jost Van Dyke is subtropical and cooled by gentle trade winds.
+Since the trade winds prevent the island from becoming overly warm, the weather varies very little from month to month.
 The yearly average temperature is 80.5 F.

 Jost Van Dyke: Things to see and do

 - Snorkel or dive at popular dive sites.
-Popular spots include Twin Towers, Sandy Cay, Wayward Wall, Stoney Bay, and The Cathedral.
+Favored spots near Jost Van Dyke include Twin Towers, Sandy Cay, Wayward Wall, Stoney Bay, and The Cathedral.

-- Visit the natural wonder known as the Bubbly Pool, a tidal pool with a narrow opening to the sea.
+- Visit the natural jacuzzi known as the Bubbly Pool, a tidal pool with a narrow opening to the sea.
 Be sure to bring water shoes because the area is rocky.

-- Try local cuisines, such as barbecues, West Indian rotis, flying fish sandwiches, grilled fresh fish, and lobster.
+- Try local dishes such as barbecues, West Indian roti, flying fish sandwiches, grilled fresh fish, as well as lobster.

 - For a truly unique experience, get a massage at Ocean Spa BVI.
-Here, you’ll not only float on the waters at White Bay while enjoying the experience, but you’ll also be able to see tropical fish floating beneath the massage table.
+Here, you’ll not only float on the waters at White Bay while enjoying the experience, but you’ll also be able to see multicolored fish swimming beneath the massage table.

-Little Harbour Marina: Amenities include Wi-Fi, 24-hour security, competitive docking rates, dockside supermarket, ice machine, diesel and gasoline, and water.
+Little Harbour Marina: Amenities include Wi-Fi, 24-hour security, a grocery store, an ice machine, diesel and gasoline, and water.
 In addition, the marina is close to restaurants, bars, and taxi services.
 It is well-lit at night.

-North Latitude Marina: Full-service fuel station for diesel, gas, and lubricants; all U.S. measured.
-100-foot dock that can easily accommodate a 100 X 30 ft vessel: draft 12-feet.
-Friendly docking assistance, on-site provisioning shop including ice, snacks, cold beer, fishing baits, and batteries.
+North Latitude Marina: This full-service fuel station can easily accommodate yachts up to 100 feet with a draft of 12 feet.
+Friendly docking assistance and a shop offering ice, snacks, cold beer, fishing baits, and batteries.